annaphp/spring_notes/spring_review_answers.md

 - success/failure handler determine where user is redirected on successful/failed login and logout

 How to utilize spring security in views?
-- we can have different parts of view renderred based on user role
+- we can have different parts of view rendered based on user role

 Explain each line of the following code: